Edge-Stabilized Rotating Flames in a Circular Hele-Shaw Cell: Methods

 The test gas mixture of high-purity fuel (99.99\%-grade CH$_4$) and synthetic air (prepared from 99.999\%-grade O$_2$ and 99.999\%-grade N$_2$) was supplied to the Hele-Shaw cell through a 4-mm-diameter entrance port at the center of the bottom plate.
 The fuel and air were thoroughly premixed in an in-line static mixer upstream of the entrance port, and their flow rates were accurately controlled by two Alicat MC-series mass flow controllers, with typical uncertainties of 0.1\% and 0.2\%, respectively.

 To accurately measure wall temperatures, two arrays of shielded K-type thermocouples of 0.5 mm tip diameter were mounted on the bottom plate of the Hele-Shaw cell.
 These thermocouples were flush-mounted on the upper surface of the plate to minimize the disturbance to flames.
 A total of 44 thermocouples were arranged along two radial lines separated by 15 degrees, providing spatially resolved temperature measurements from 18 to 98 mm along the radial direction at 2 mm intervals.
 The signals of all thermocouples were continuously acquired, digitally recorded at a sampling rate of 1 Hz, and streamed to a computer in real time via RS-485 communication protocol using three 16-channel data acquisition modules (Rise PK9019).
+The overall 1$\sigma$ uncertainty in the measured temperatures was estimated to be less than 2\%.

 The flame dynamics and structure were investigated using OH-PLIF and OH* chemiluminescence diagnostics, based on an optical setup as shown in Figure 1(a).
 For the OH-PLIF measurements, the A-X (1,0) P(1.5)+Q(1.5)+R(2.5) transition cluster of OH radicals at a vacuum wavelength of 282.997 nm was excited by a nanosecond-pulsed tunable dye laser (LIOP-TEC, LiopStar-N) operating at 10 Hz.
 The dye laser was pumped by a Nd:YAG laser (InnoLas, SpitLight 2000-10) at 532 nm to generate coherent radiation at 566 nm, which was subsequently frequency-doubled to generate 30-mJ pulses at 283 nm.
 The excitation laser beam was reshaped into a thin planar sheet of less than 0.3 mm thickness using three cylindrical fused-silica lenses with focal lengths of -25 mm, 500 mm, and 500 mm, respectively.
 The laser sheet was aligned to the central plane of the Hele–Shaw burner, illuminating a region of approximately 50 mm width along the edge of the Hele-Shaw burner.
 The OH-PLIF signal was spectrally filtered over 300 - 320 nm and recorded with an intensified high-speed CMOS camera (Phantom v611 with EyeiTS intensifier) that was gated (with an exposure time of 10 $\mu$s) and synchronized with the laser pulses.
 5-kHz OH* chemiluminescence measurements were conducted using the same optical setup but with the excitation laser turned off.
 The pixel resolution of the recorded images was 656 $\times$ 864, with each pixel corresponding to a physical size of 280 $\mu$m $\times$ 280 $\mu$m.
 The effective spatial resolution, usually limited by the image intensifier, was determined to be approximately 0.3 mm (on the order of 3 pixels) using a geometry calibration target.
 Further details on the calibration of the current imaging system can be found in the authors' previous work \cite{wang2025self}.